 - K-9 SAR: involves the use of tracking, cadaver, avalanche and wilderness area search dogs.
 Dogs and their handlers undergo extensive and ongoing training.
 Many county SAR teams have K-9 units in addition to their "ground-pounders."
-(Learn more about the different types of Search and Rescue dogs.)

 - Mounted SAR: involves searching on horseback; Some horses are also known to have great tracking abilities, similar to air-scenting dogs.

 - Urban SAR: Missions take place in cities or other "front country" areas, often involving structural collapse and stranded citizens following earthquakes, storms, flooding and other natural and human-caused disasters.